Software and Open Source Licensing

 The Disclosure Forms should be filled out completely, including sponsorship information, a description of the software, a listing of any third party code or open source code embedded in the software and returned with original author signatures.
 If both Forms are used, they should reference each other in the description of the software.

-If you are from Lincoln Laboratory, please use the Lincoln Laboratory Software Technology Disclosure Form [DOC] and the Lincoln Laboratory Technology Disclosure Form [DOC] for the related patentable process or algorithm.
+If you are from Lincoln Laboratory, please use the Lincoln Laboratory Software Copyright Disclosure Form or the Lincoln Laboratory Invention Disclosure Form for the related patentable process or algorithm.

 Please contact the TLO with any questions.